-Groundwater was encountered at a depth of about 7 feet during drilling to 71⁄2 feet after auger removal at boring location MC-10.
-The balance of the borings were observed to be dry at the time of our exploration.
+Groundwater was encountered at depths ranging from about 14 feet to 20 feet during the performance of the soil borings and at depths of about 11 to 181⁄2 after auger removal.
 Glacial till soils in the Midwest frequently oxidize from gray to brown above the level at which the soil remains saturated.
 The long-term groundwater level is often interpreted to be near this zone of color change.
-Based on the results of this exploration and soil color change of the natural soils encountered, the static long-term groundwater level at the project site is estimated to be located deeper than the extent of our exploration.
+Based on the results of this exploration and soil color change of the natural soils encountered, the static long-term groundwater level at the project site is estimated to be located at a depth of approximately 91⁄2 to 15 feet below existing site grades or deeper.